kamu-data/kamu-client-python/README.md

 This will automatically start a `kamu sql server` sub-process and connect to it using an appropriate protocol.

+Use `file://` to start the server in the current directory.

 ## Using with Spark
 You can specify a different engine when connecting: